Skip to main content

 VVenC

-Software (CPU-based) VVC (Versitile Video Codec) Encoding with libvvenc
+Software (CPU-based) Encoding of VVC (Versatile Video Codec) with libvvenc

 The VVenC encoder encodes to VVC/H.266, which currently offers the most efficient compression while synthetically restoring film grain better than AOMENC or SVT-AV1.
 Film grain analysis and synthesis also is automatically calculated, so no trial and error is needed!
 Slower, CPU-based encoding offers superior compression efficiency compared to hardware-accelerated encoding, at the cost of longer processing time.